misterhat/hypem/README.md

 ## API
 Any stream refered to as *"lazy"* is a reference to [lazystream](https://www.npmjs.org/package/lazystream).
-This means that you can accumulate as many as you want in memory without comitting to downloading each, yet still treat them like vanilla readable streams.
+This means that you can accumulate as many as you want in memory without committing to downloading each, yet still treat them like vanilla readable streams.

 ### track